PhellypeWandel/HDC-Events/README.md

 Change made in the Model "Event.php" line 12 to get the data as array.

 Updatade "styles.css", "create.blade.php", "show.blade.php", "EventController.php", "Event.php".

+**version 0.6.2** Created event date

+Now its possible to select the date of the event while creating a evento in "create.blade.php", the date is showed in home page.

+Updates made in "create.blade.php", "welcome.blade.php", "EventController.php" and "Event.php"